Richard III of England: Death at the Battle of Bosworth Field

 All accounts note that King Richard fought bravely and ably during this manoeuvre, unhorsing Sir John Cheyne, a well-known jousting champion, killing Henry's standard bearer Sir William Brandon and coming within a sword's length of Henry Tudor before being surrounded by Sir William Stanley's men and killed.
 Polydore Vergil, Henry VII's official historian, recorded that "King Richard, alone, was killed fighting manfully in the thickest press of his enemies".
 The Burgundian chronicler Jean Molinet states that a Welshman struck the death blow with a halberd while Richard's horse was stuck in the marshy ground.
 It was said that the blows were so violent that the king's helmet was driven into his skull.
-The contemporary Welsh poet Guto'r Glyn implies a leading Welsh Lancastrian, Rhys ap Thomas, or one of his men killed the king, writing that he "killed the boar, shaved his head".
+It has been suggested that the poet Guto'r Glyn credits leading Welsh Lancastrian Rhys ap Thomas personally with the killing blow based on line 38 of his only surviving panegyric to the nobleman: Lladd y baedd, eilliodd ei ben 'killing the boar, he shaved his head'.
+Richard's emblem was a white boar, but Dafydd Johnston notes that the grammatical subject of the phrase in this poem is y Cing Harri 'King Henry' in line 35.
+The reference to the shaving likely refers instead to a post mortem ritual shaving of Richard's head, to be compared with the shaving of a boar's head before cooking.
+Nevertheless, the poet does appear to suggest Richard was killed by a group of soldiers led by Rhys.

 The identification in 2013 of King Richard's body shows that the skeleton had 11 wounds, eight of them to the skull, clearly inflicted in battle and suggesting he had lost his helmet.
 Professor Guy Rutty, from the University of Leicester, said: "The most likely injuries to have caused the king's death are the two to the inferior aspect of the skull—a large sharp force trauma possibly from a sword or staff weapon, such as a halberd or bill, and a penetrating injury from the tip of an edged weapon."
 The skull showed that a blade had hacked away part of the rear of the skull.
 Richard III was the last English king to be killed in battle.
 Henry Tudor succeeded Richard as King Henry VII.
 He married the Yorkist heiress Elizabeth of York, Edward IV's daughter and Richard III's niece.